OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 ## Feel Free to help!
 Since Im a novice with SQF and coding in general, im happy for everyone who wants to contribute.

-## Found a Problem with the Mission?
-Want to suggest a map to be ported or found a helicopter that isnt detected by the Virtual Vehicle Spawner Script?
+## Found a Problem?
+Suggest a map?
+Add compat for a modded helicopter?
 Create a new issue, select a template provide all needed information.

 ## Want to contribute directly?